Andrew Pantling

 Coordinator

-I have been the Coordinator for Canterbury Street Pastors for just over 2 1/2 years now.
+I have been the Coordinator for Canterbury Street Pastors for just over 3 years now.
 I have been a prayer pastor for 9 years with Canterbury Street Pastors.
 I took over the role in September 2020 and have enjoyed every moment.
-It has been an interesting time.
-As I have been around the teams for many years, I have got to know each member and know they are a great team!
-Through the years I have seen prayer work and prayer work instantly out on the streets as a result of our prayers as prayer pastors.
+It’s been an interesting time.
+As I have been around the teams for many years, I’ve gotten to know each member and know they are a great team!
+Through the years, I have seen prayer work and prayer work instantly out on the streets because of our prayers as prayer pastors.

-I recently graduated with a Master’s degree in Fine Art, I previously completed my BA in Fine Art Both courses at University of Creative Arts in Canterbury.
+I recently graduated with a Master’s degree in Fine Art.
+I previously completed my BA in Fine Art, both courses at the University of Creative Arts in Canterbury.
 I am presently interested in Inflatable Sculptures.
-I enjoy photography on the side-lines.
-I love cinema, films, creativity.
+I enjoy photography on the sidelines.
+I love cinema, films, and creativity.

-I currently attend All Saints Church, Canterbury in which I lead a house group and have previously been on the PCC (Church Council) for the last 4 years.
-I have been a Christian since I was 6, Led to the Lord by my mum.
-I grew up in a Christian family and have over the years strengthened that call on my life.
+I currently attend All Saints Church, Canterbury, in which I lead a house group and have previously been on the PCC (Church Council) for the last 4 years.
+I have been a Christian since I was 6, led to the Lord by my mum.
+I grew up in a Christian family and have over the years strengthened that call in my life.
 I served a year with YWAM in Wales in 1995-6.
-I have a lot of ups and many downs in my life, but my Faith in the Lord has kept me going and having strong routes in Christ have tethered me in the storms.
+I have had a lot of ups and downs in my life, but my faith in the Lord has kept me going, and having strong roots in Christ has tethered me in the storms.

 Liz jenkins